mlrun/mlrun/docs/runtimes/node-affinity.md

 and if your applications can be interrupted.

 ## Stateless and Stateful Applications
-When deploying your MLRun jobs and Nuclio functions to specific nodes, please take into consideration that on demand nodes are best designed to run stateful applications while spot nodes are best designed to stateless applications.
+When deploying your MLRun jobs to specific nodes, please take into consideration that on demand nodes are best designed to run stateful applications while spot nodes are best designed to stateless applications.
-MLRun jobs and Nuclio functions which are stateful, and are assigned to run on spot nodes, may be subject to interruption and will to be designed so that the job/function state will be saved when scaling to zero.
+MLRun jobs which are stateful, and are assigned to run on spot nodes, may be subject to interruption and will to be designed so that the job/function state will be saved when scaling to zero.

 ## Node Selector
-Using the **Node Selector** you can assign MLRun jobs and Nuclio functions to specific nodes within the cluster.
+Using the **Node Selector** you can assign MLRun jobs to specific nodes within the cluster.
 **Node Selector** is available for all modes of deployment in the platform including the platform UI, command line, and programmable interfaces.

-To assign MLRun jobs and Nuclio functions to specific nodes you use the Kubernetes node label `app.iguazio.com/lifecycle` with the values of:
+To assign MLRun jobs to specific nodes you use the Kubernetes node label `app.iguazio.com/lifecycle` with the values of:

 * preemptible – assign to EC2 Spot instances